kbalog/uis-dat630-fall2016/assignment-3/README.md

   - [background_lm.py](background_lm.py) computes background language model probabilities (for a given field)

+## Hints and notes

+  - You need to compute the background language model on the entire collection.
+Using only the top-ranked documents is wrong, and solutions that do that won't be accepted.
+  - Using Dirichlet smoothing should perform better than Jelinek-Mercer smoothing.
+When using Dirichlet smoothing, you might want to use different smoothing parameter values for the different fields.
+  - Use a single shard for the Elasticsearch index (otherwise the term statistics you get may be wrong).

 ## Submission

-  * Each team must **sign up** before the deadline here: TBA
+  * Each team must **sign up** before the deadline here: https://goo.gl/forms/KMddcPaJjJb0hQZ93
     - A team can be 2 or 3 people.
 Single-person teams are also possible (even though not recommended).
     - It is possible to form different teams for each assignment.
-  * **Submit your predictions at kaggle**: TBA
-    - Use the same team name you used on the sign-up form.
-    - Submissions are only allowed from uis.no email addresses.
-    - This platform provides online evaluation and a real-time leaderboard.
   * **Send your report, output file, and source code in email** to the student assistant Darío Garigliotti <dario.garigliotti@uis.no>
     - The subject of the email should be `[DAT630] {teamname} Assignment 3`
     - There should be two output files: `{teamname_bm25.out}` and `{teamname_mlm.out}`, and these should be zip-ed.
-The latter file should be your final solution that was submitted on kaggle.com
     - The code should be zip-ed and contain a short README file explaining instructions on how to run it.
 Running this code should produce the exact same output that you attached to the email.
     - The report should be max 2 pages (A4) and in pdf format.
   * The deadline for submitting all files is **2 Nov, 16:00**.